Category Archives: parent

 In my family, Chanukah was (and is) observed primarily as a children’s holiday.
 No gifts are exchanged from children to adults or between adults.
 Chanukah, when I was growing up, was about lighting candles (for many years these were the only blessings I could say in Hebrew because I had memorized them), eating premade latkes (potato pancakes).
 My mother is generally a good cook but she cannot bake and she cannot make “Jewish food”), and getting gifts–until you reached college age.
 After that, it was just candles and latkes.
 We were taught that the heart of the holiday was the struggle for religious freedom, which resonated with what I learned about American history in school.
 Chanukah wasn’t just “the Jewish Christmas.”

 When I became an adult, I lit candles in my own home, usually without the latkes and definitely without the gifts.
-I fell in with a motley crew of other adults … Continue reading
+I fell in with a motley crew of … Continue reading

 Some of our members recently posted about what they are thankful for as we approached the Thanksgiving holiday here in the US.
 These are some of their representative thoughts, and here’s hoping that everyone had a good Thanksgiving.

 My great job and the staff I work with

 The donor sibling registry, which connected Shane and I to his half siblings and their families

 The natural beauty around me and the glorious pair of eagles I see every day on my way to work

 My son’s donor, who gave me the greatest gift in life